 Whether you’re together as a family, or creating a memory virtually, we’re here to help.
 If you are having a remote holiday gathering this year, searching for ideas for a virtual company holiday party, or just looking for ways to get family, friends, and coworkers together for the holidays, stick around!
 We’ll guide you through how to get this virtual holiday game night off the ground.

 The first thing you’ll need is a Jackbox Games title.
 All of our Party Packs come with five different games.
-This season, we recommend checking out our latest title, The Jackbox Party Pack 7.
+This season, we recommend checking out our latest titles, The Jackbox Party Pack 7 and The Jackbox Party Pack 8.
 Quiplash 3 includes a custom episode under our Featured Content in the game menu called Thanksquipping which includes all new Thanksgiving prompts!
 Keep an eye out for December holiday-themed episodes coming soon as well.
 Learn more about the number of players needed for a specific game here.

 Our games are available on a whole host of platforms including Nintendo Switch, PlayStation, Xbox, and many more!
 For playing remotely, we recommend playing our games on PC/Mac.
 Many of our titles will be on sale for these platforms during the holiday season!
 Learn more about upcoming Black Friday sales here.